And do not be called teachers

 Finally, let us consider hyperbole (an extreme exaggeration) as used, especially in ancient Greek, to drive home a greater point.
 The Gospel stories are full of them.
 Jesus told us to cut off our hands and tear out our eyes if they cause us to sin (Matthew and Mark).
 Did he really mean that, or is he making a greater point?
 How many self-inflicted, blind, amputee Christians do you see walking around?

-The point is to be wary of how these things can, and do, allow us to sin.
+The point there is to be wary of how these things can, and do, allow us to sin.
 The same thing applies to the “call no man on earth father.”
 Jesus made an analogy using hyperbolic language.
 Humans have fathers, whether they know or like them.
 No matter how good a human father is, God is a better, nicer, smarter, kinder, and so on, father.
 Otherwise, the analogy makes no sense and Jesus wasted his breath.
 In comparison, an earthly father cannot compete with God.
 Moreover, if it was a real prohibition, someone really should have chastised St. Paul for neglecting to take into account his references to himself as a father (in the spiritual sense), and remove his letters from the New Testament.

 With love in Christ,